 What are your hours?

-We are open to the public from Monday through Saturday from 9am to 6pm with the adoption lobby opening at 10am, except on Wednesdays when we open at 1pm.
+We are open to the public from Monday through Saturday from 10am to 6pm, except on Wednesdays when we open at 1pm.
 We are closed on Sundays.

 Do you get purebreds in the shelter?